 THE PETEY GREENE PROGRAM IN D.C.

 The vision for the D.C.
-Petey Greene Program is to have an extensive network of engaged, competent volunteer tutors from universities and communities in the D.C., Maryland, Virginia area to tutor throughout southern Maryland, Northern Virginia and the District of Columbia.
+Petey Greene Program is to have an extensive network of engaged, passionate, competent volunteer tutors from universities and communities in the D.C., Maryland, Virginia area to tutor throughout southern Maryland, Northern Virginia and the District of Columbia.

 Our volunteers serve as academic tutors, working one-on-one or in small groups with students in correctional facilities in order to support their academic achievement.
 We primarily support students working to obtain their GED.
 Students in facilities receive formal academic instruction from teachers, and our tutors support their work by providing individualized attention during study halls and class periods.

 Being a Petey Greene volunteer is a weekly commitment, with tutoring sessions typically lasting 2 hours, and transportation taking between 1-2 hours round trip.
 Consistency is crucial for our students' success, and as such our tutors are expected to attend every week of the session with the exception of exam periods, holidays, and school breaks.
-Our tutoring sessions follow the academic calendars of our partner schools and all students are required to commit for the year (both Fall and Spring semesters).
+Our tutoring sessions follow the academic calendars of our partner schools.
 Fall sessions generally start in early September and end in early December, and spring sessions generally start in late January and end in late April.
-Summer sessions generally start at the beginning of June and go through the beginning of August.
 Tutoring start and end dates are dependent on the schedules of both the universities and our partner facilities.
 Petey Greene tutors carpool with other tutors working in the same session in order to get to their assigned facilities.
 Our partner facilities are not accessible via public transportation.
 Tutors obtain a car through a car sharing service (Zipcar, Car2Go, etc.), by having a group member rent-a-car or using a tutor’s personal vehicle.
 The Petey Greene Program reimburses all costs of car sharing and gas to volunteers.